FuelLabs/fuel-specs/specs/protocol/abi.md

 When crafting an ABI call, the first 8 bytes must be the function selector.
 Important to note that the default word size for the Fuel Virtual Machine is 8 bytes.

+When crafting an ABI call, the first 8 bytes of the call data are the function selector.

+_N.B._: the default word size for the Fuel Virtual Machine is 8 bytes.

 The function selector is the first 4 bytes of the Keccak-256 hash function of the signature of a public Sway contract function.
 FuelVM uses **Big-Endian**, so: left to right, higher order to lower.
 These 4 bytes are then _left-padded_ for more 4 bytes, totaling 8 bytes.

-The signature is composed by only the function name with the parenthesized list of parameter types separated by a single comma without spaces.
+The signature is composed of the function name with the parenthesized list of comma-separated parameter types without spaces.

 For instance, in the case of the function `entry_one` above, we would pass the string `"entry_one(u64)"` to the `keccak256()` hashing algorithm, the full digest would be:
 ```